 OBE, HonD, RDI, FRSA, RIBA, BA (Hons), H.DiplAD

 Paul formed Stanton Williams with Alan Stanton in 1985.
 As founding directors they have been responsible for the creative direction of the practice since its inception.
 Paul is actively involved with the strategic design development of the studio’s projects, which have won over 100 national and international awards, including the 2012 Stirling Prize.

-Paul has been an architectural advisor to HLF, CABE and the Royal Borough of Kensington and Chelsea, and is currently on the advisory panel of St Paul’s Cathedral.
+Paul has been an architectural advisor to HLF, CABE and the Royal Borough of Kensington and Chelsea, and is currently on the fabric advisory panel of St Paul’s Cathedral.
 He has also been a trustee of Space Studios and the Whitechapel Art Gallery.Paul lectures regularly at various universities and institutions both in the UK and abroad, as well as acting as an external examiner for a number of architecture schools in the UK.